tscrond/sprinkle/README.md

 ### Flags

 - `-f`, `--file`: Specify the path to the configuration file.
-If not specified, `sprinkle` looks for a file named `sprinkle.yaml` in the current directory.
+If not specified, `sprinkle` looks for a file named `sprinkle-config.yaml` in the current directory.
-- `-d`, `--dry-run`: Simulate the changes without actually applying them.
+- `-d`, `--dry-run` - TODO: Simulate the changes without actually applying them.
 This is useful for previewing the changes before making them.
-- `-v`, `--verbose`: Enable verbose output for more detailed logs.
+- `-v`, `--verbose` - TODO: Enable verbose output for more detailed logs.

 ### Example Usage